Download

 Product must be verified as complying with legislative and importing country requirements prior to a certificate being issued.

-Certificates are issued as per known importing country requirements as per Manual of Importing Country Requirements (Micor) - or any other relevant notice.
+Certificates are issued as per known importing country requirements detailed in the Manual of Importing Country Requirements (Micor) or any other relevant notice.

-The certificate template will always be as agreed with the importing country or in if there has been no agreement on a template, then as agreed by the department's Export Standards Branch.
+The certificate template will always be as agreed with the importing country or, if there has been no agreement on a template, then as agreed by the department.

 Manual certificates wherever possible should not be handwritten and must not contain any corrections.